-It is recommended that the company's technical railtankcar experts will use the following list of key railtankcar specifications in the contractual agreement with the different railtankcar lessons.
+It is recommended that the company's technical RTC experts will use the following list of key RTC specifications in the contractual agreement with the different RTC lessors.

 General recommendations

 Tanks are generally constructed of carbon steel.
 No baffle plates are to be fitted.